shamimulhaque1992/academic-management-dashboard-js-template/README.md

 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - ApexCharts for beautiful charts
-- All contributors who help improve this project